 Faculty.
 With a low student-to-faculty ratio, Toledo Law offers personal attention from a dedicated faculty of experienced lawyers.
-Toledo Law is rated No. 1 for most accessible professors among Ohio and Michigan law schools and is tied for No. 1 in Indiana.
+Toledo Law is rated No. 1 for most accessible professors among Ohio law schools and is tied for No. 1 in Michigan and Indiana.

 Resources.
 Toledo Law students have access to the Cubbon Courtroom for trial practice.
 The Legal Institute of the Great Lakes (LIGL) is a multidisciplinary research center within the college, which supports research, maintains publications, and sponsors conferences on legal, economic, and social issues of importance to the Great Lakes region of the U.S. and Canada.
 The 42,000-square-foot LaValley Law Library features private study space, group-study rooms and a multimedia center.
 It is located on four floors of the Law Center, home to Toledo Law.

 Connections.
 Toledo Law is more than 110 years old.
 We have a strong law alumni network throughout the country.
 Alumni include state supreme court justices, federal judges and a member of the U.S. Congress.